Our Ostomy Program gives you the keys to success.

 Coming soon to Brooklyn

-You will soon also find comprehensive ostomy outpatient services at the Brooklyn Division of Beth Israel Medical Center, located at 3201 Kings Highway.
+You will soon also find comprehensive ostomy outpatient services at the Brooklyn Division of Mount Sinai Beth Israel, located at 3201 Kings Highway.